konnov/protocols-made-fun/_posts/2025-12-15-tftp-symbolic-testing.md

  use [this prompt][types-prompt].

- - `util.tla` defines common utility definitions such as `Min`, `Max`, and options conversions.
+ - `util.tla` defines common utility definitions such as `Min`, `Max`, and option conversions.

-Finally, `MC2_tftp.tla` defines a protocol instances of two clients and one server.
+Finally, `MC2_tftp.tla` defines a protocol instance of two clients and one server.
 If you stumble upon the definitions that end with `View` there, ignore them.
 They are not essential for this blog post.
 I used them to experiment with more advanced symbolic exploration scripts.